Limitations of Autoregressive Models and Their Alternatives: Alternative model families

-Fortunately, it is possible to infuse a globally normalized architecture with both the inductive bias \emph{and} the capacity of a locally normalized one.
-We find that this gets better results.
-Our simple hybrid architecture, the \emph{residual energy-based model} (the name is due to \citet{deng2020residual}, who independently proposed this approach in concurrent work), is a globally normalized distribution:
+Fortunately, it is possible to infuse a globally normalized architecture with the inductive bias of a locally normalized one, which empirically yields good results. \defn{Residual energy-based models} (\defn{REBMs}) \cite{deng2020residual} are a simple hybrid architecture: